How to Stop Being a Victim through Six Decisive Steps

 If I had a victim mindset back then, I’d ask myself “what can I learn from this experience”? or “what is the lesson I am taking with me because of this unfortunate play of events”.
 Instead, I succumbed to repeat the same old thoughts such as “why is it always happening to me”?

 See, whining and complaining never really get you anywhere.
 Yes, it does provide temporary relief, but in the end, you don’t want to get stuck there, in that helpless victim mindset.

 You can train your brain to ask the right questions, so you’ll make better choices the next time.
 Some things you can’t control, but you can control how you react to things.

 Unfortunately, a lot of people have this victim complex and don’t even know it.
 They truly think that everyone else is at fault for their misfortunes, and they have a hard time moving forward in their lives because they are stuck dwelling about events in the past.

 This was me for the longest time, which is why I am writing this article.
 I know how difficult it is to climb beyond that wall and I want everyone to know they aren’t alone, and you can get through this.
 It’s time to defeat the victim syndrome once and for all.

 How to Know if You are Engaging in Self-Victimization

-You are thinking like a victim if you are letting something outside of yourself determine how you feel, if you try to get sympathy from others and often have a “poor me” attitude, or if you tend to blame others instead of taking responsibility for your actions.
+You are thinking like a victim if you are letting something outside of yourself determine how you feel.
+Or if you try to get sympathy from others and often have a “poor me” attitude, or if you tend to blame others instead of taking responsibility for your actions.

 How I Stopped Being a Victim